VILLASframework/documentation/org/org-VILLASframework.md

 ### List of requirements and tasks

 Requirements:
-- make sure that VILLASweb and VILLASnode support FIWARE OCB
+- make sure that old VILLASweb and VILLASnode support FIWARE OCB
 - a stable version of all components in VILLAS framework is needed
 - GTNET SKT
   - include GTSYNC in testing
-- Steffens thesis
+- Steffens thesis (VILLASfpga)
+- multiple websocket clients connected to websocket server (works in the recent version, Markus G. to test)
-- multiple websocket clients and websocket client on VILLASnode
+- websocket client on VILLASnode (Steffen)
+    - Setting up new architecture with VILLAShub / central VILLASnode (Markus G.)
+- Data structure for websockets (simulator ID...)
+- Control of VILLASnodes / Simulation Manager
+    - Functionalities in VILLASnode and VILLASweb
 - LabMashup visualisation based on new VILLASweb
   - Adding figures
-  - Charts
-  - Interaction?
+  - Charts with option to select the signal (like in old LabMashup)
+  - Interaction (Markus G. to start from March)
-    - Load a file
+    - Load(before sim)/download(after simulation) a file
     - Add a reference value

 Other tasks: